 Charleston, South Carolina

 Going to visit Charleston, SC is an adventure.
 The city was founded in 1670 and is the oldest city in South Carolina.
 The city is home to many historical buildings and sites.
-Pirates lived in and around Battery Park, which is a water front park today.
-It is home to cannons that were used in the War of 1812.
-All around the park you can see the architecture of homes which were constructed in the 1800’s.
+Pirates lived in and around Battery Park, which is a waterfront park today.
+It is home to the cannons that were used in the War of 1812.
+All around the park you can see the architecture of homes that were constructed in the 1800s.
 Every senior will enjoy a walk around the park and will admire the flowers, trees, homes, and of course, the cannons.

 The Old Exchange and Provost Dungeon, erected in 1771, is on East Bay Street.
-Because it was the center of economic, social and cultural activities in Charleston, politics played a large role in its history.
+Because it was the center of economic, social, and cultural activities in Charleston, politics played a large role in its history.
 In 1774 delegates to the First Continental Congress were elected there.
 The constitution was presented to the citizens of the area in that building.
 On its steps, slaves were bought and sold and the dungeon of the building was used as a prison.
-Today the Daughters of the American Revolution own the historic site and it is open daily for tours.
+Today the historic site is open for daily tours and belongs to the Daughters of the American Revolution.

 Sites to See

 The city is steeped in history and should not be missed.
 There is an abundance of historical places to see as well as just general sightseeing.
 Walk along the water or take a ferry to tour Fort Sumter.

 The fort is considered to be where the Civil War began and it was the bloodiest war in the United States.
 The fort was almost destroyed in 1861.

 Don’t forget to visit the Battery when you visit Charleston.
 Pineapple Fountain is a focal point of the Waterfront Park, which s always open.
 Just walk downtown and there you are.
 Ft.
 Moultrie on Sullivan’s Island is part of the National Park Service and is accessible by car.